manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     FROM [wwi_external].[DailySalesCounts]
     ```

-2. Select **Run** from the toolbar menu to execute the SQL command.

-    You should see an error similar to: `Failed to execute query.
-Error: HdfsBridge::recordReaderFillBuffer - Unexpected error encountered filling record reader buffer: HadoopExecutionException: Too many columns in the line.`.
+2. Run the script.
+You should see an error similar to:

+    *Failed to execute query.
+Error: HdfsBridge::recordReaderFillBuffer - Unexpected error encountered filling record reader buffer: HadoopExecutionException: Too many columns in the line.*.

     Why is this?
 According to [PolyBase documentation](https://docs.microsoft.com/sql/t-sql/statements/create-external-file-format-transact-sql?view=sql-server-ver15#limitations-and-restrictions):

     > The row delimiter in delimited-text files must be supported by Hadoop's LineRecordReader.
-That is, it must be either `\r`, `\n`, or `\r\n`.
+That is, it must be either **\r**, **\n**, or **\r\n**.
 These delimiters are not user-configurable.

     This is an example of where COPY's flexibility gives it an advantage over PolyBase.

+3. Keep the script open for the next exercise.

-## Exercise 2: Petabyte-scale ingestion with Azure Synapse Pipelines
+## Exercise 2 - Petabyte-scale ingestion with Azure Synapse Pipelines

 Tailwind Traders needs to ingest large volumes of sales data into the data warehouse.
 They want a repeatable process that can efficiently load the data.
 When the data loads, they want to prioritize the data movement jobs so they take priority.